Analysis | How UK’s Tories Will Elect Leader to Replace Johnson

-Conservative members of Parliament put themselves forward as candidates and form campaign teams to seek the backing of parliamentary colleagues.
-If there are multiple candidates, the field is then whittled down in a series of ballots until only two remain, at which point their names are sent to grassroots Tory members across the country for a vote on the final choice.
-If, however, only one candidate is nominated by MPs, then they become uncontested leader but may be subject to a vote of party members to ratify the result.
+The process is governed by a group of Conservative members of Parliament, or MPs, known as the 1922 committee.
+The name is a reference to a general election a century ago, which was won by the Conservatives after the collapse of a coalition government.
+Tory MPs put themselves forward as candidates and form campaign teams to seek the backing of the party’s lawmakers.
+The field is whittled down in a series of ballots until only two remain, at which point their names are sent to grassroots Tory members across the country for a vote on the final choice.

 2. How long is the process?